lyc0826/COMIGHT/README.md

   - Example: A student roster worksheet contains class information in column B (Class 1, Class 2, Class 3).
 Splitting by column B creates separate roster worksheets for each class, each stored in a different workbook.

-- **Split by a Column into Worksheets:** Same as above, but the split data are stored in different worksheets within a new workbook.

 - **Disassemble by Worksheets:** Disperse the worksheets of a workbook into separate workbooks.

 ### **Batch Unhide Excel Worksheets**